 Pricing: Free

-Best for: Quick case lookups, preliminary research, budget-conscious researchers, law students
+Best for: Quick case lookups, preliminary research, budget-conscious researchers, and law students

 Pros: